 To see what's happening at Habitat this week click here!

-To find out how you as an individual can help please call the office at the Habitat office at 866-749-8910.
+To find out how you as an individual can help please call Susan Garrett, the Community Resources Manager, at the Habitat office at 866-749-8910 or email her at firstname.lastname@example.org.
 You can also organize a group from your church, business civic group or family and friends!

 North St. Louis County Habitat for Humanity is working to have a meaningful presence on the web to stay more connected with our supporters.
 Please look for information to be posted regularly about NSLCHFH as we move to build more homes and hope in northern Minnesota!
 Check out our facebook page and "like" us at: www.facebook.com/nslchfh

 Photo: Volunteers during our 2016 Women Build Day in Hibbing!